-In order to enroll in the advanced field practicum, students must have must completed all foundation courses, have no Ds, Fs, or Us as final course grades, have no more than two Cs as a final course grades, and have a minimum GPA of 3.0 the 4.0 scale.
+In order to enroll in advanced field practicum, students must either be admitted as advanced standing or have completed all foundation courses, have no Ds, Fs, or Us as final course grades, have no more than one C as a final course grades, and have a minimum GPA of 3.0 on the 4.0 scale.
 Students not meeting these criteria must retake courses to improve their academic standing before earning eligibility to enroll in advanced practicum.
-Full-time students may enroll concurrently with courses, in order to complete the advanced year in two terms.
-Part-time students may not enroll in field until their last two terms to ensure synthesis of learning with coursework and field.
+Students may enroll concurrently with courses in order to complete the advanced curricula using a standardized or custom plan.
+Students may not enroll in field until field aligns with coursework using either a standardized or custom plan, which allows for ensuring synthesis of learning with coursework and field.